The Best (and Worst) Times to Visit Yellowstone Explained

 Best Time to Visit Yellowstone To Avoid Crowds

-The best time to visit Yellowstone to avoid crowds is the winter months, between December 15th and March 15th.
-(Avoid holiday weeks.)
-To minimize crowds but still be able to explore the majority of Yellowstone’s biggest attractions, plan your trip for the first or second week of May.
+The best time to visit Yellowstone to avoid crowds altogether is the winter months, between December 15th and March 15th.
+(You’ll still want to avoid holiday weeks or weekends during the winter.)

 Worst Time to Visit Yellowstone To Avoid Crowds